Our

 - Dates: 2024-2025

 - Evaluation and Research Description: The purpose of the evaluation is to identify impacts of LLN, and to improve the implementation of LLN.
-This will was accomplished through: Developing a comprehensive data collection plan, assessing the implementation of LLN in selected schools, and examining changes in literacy coaching and leadership practices in selected schools.
+This was accomplished through: Developing a comprehensive data collection plan, assessing the implementation of LLN in selected schools, and examining changes in literacy coaching and leadership practices in selected schools.